 Table 1: Initial BUTRANS Dose

-If signs of excessive opioid-related adverse reactions are observed, the current patch may be removed or next dose may be reduced.
+If unacceptable opioid-related adverse reactions are observed, the subsequent doses may be reduced.
 Adjust the dose to obtain an appropriate balance between the management of pain and opioid-related adverse reactions.

 When the patient no longer requires therapy with BUTRANS, use a gradual downward titration of the dose every 7 days to prevent signs and symptoms of withdrawal in the physically dependent patient; consider introduction of an appropriate immediate-release opioid medication.
 Do not abruptly discontinue BUTRANS.